osg-htc/docs/docs/data/stashcache/install-origin.md

 * __Operating system:__ A RHEL 7 or compatible operating system.
 * __User IDs:__ If they do not exist already, the installation will create the Linux user IDs `condor` and `xrootd`;
   only the `xrootd` user is utilized for the running daemons.
-* __Host certificate:__ The StashCache server uses a host certificate to authenticate with the caches it serves.
+* __Host certificate:__ The origin service uses a host certificate to authenticate with the caches it serves.
   The [host certificate documentation](/security/host-certs.md) provides more information on setting up host certificates.
-* __Network ports:__ The StashCache Origin service requires the following ports open:
+* __Network ports:__ The origin service requires the following ports open:
   * Inbound TCP port 1094 for file access via the XRootD protocol
   * Outbound TCP port 1213 to `redirector.osgstorage.org` for connecting to the data federation
   * Outbound UDP port 9930 for reporting to `xrd-report.osgstorage.org` and `xrd-mon.osgstorage.org` for monitoring.
-* __Hardware requirements:__ We recommend that a StashCache origin has at least 1Gbps connectivity and 8GB of RAM.
+* __Hardware requirements:__ We recommend that an origin has at least 1Gbps connectivity and 8GB of RAM.
   We suggest that several gigabytes of local disk space be available for log files, although some logging verbosity can be reduced.

 As with all OSG software installations, there are some one-time steps to prepare in advance: